hilbix/LXC/README.md

 WTF why?

 - Because I need it.
+- I am too anxious to run dangerous things (like Docker) outside of some securing container (even then it stays very risky).

 Secure?

+- This is true for things which come from DockerHub or similar external repositories.
 - This here should be as secure as Debian and `lxc-nsuserexec`, as it only uses what is already builtin into your OS.
-- Unlike `lxc-create -t download` it does not use any additional and possibly dangerous external third party source or registry.
+- Unlike `lxc-create -t download` it does not use any additional and possibly dangerous external third party sources or registry.
 - Running things like Maven/Bower/Android Studio outside of containers is like a Bungee Jump without rope.
 - But even with a rope it stays extremely dangerous, like driving an old car without Belts'n'Airbags.
 - Even if containers might protect you by chance, it still might hurt others.
 It's like not wearing a COVID19 Mask.